pravintemghare/documentation/Docker/2_commands.md

-`docker run image_name` - to start a docker container- images is pulled from local or ducker hub `docker ps` - to list the containers running
+`docker run image_name` - to start a docker container- images is pulled from local or ducker hub \n `docker ps` - to list the containers running
 `docker ps -a` - to list all containers running & stopped `docker stop container_id/name` - to stop running container